Monitor the Kinesis Producer Library with Amazon CloudWatch

 Metric Y

-in the preceding diagram).When you specify an additional dimension, you need to provide values for
+in the preceding diagram).When you specify an additional dimension, you must provide values for

 tuple:<DimensionName, DimensionValue, Granularity>